 The Northeast Wildfire Risk Assessment Geospatial Work Group completed a geospatial analysis of fire risk in the 20-state U.S. Forest Service Northeastern Area.
 The assessment is comprised of three components-fuels, wildland-urban interface, and topography (slope and aspect)-that are combined using a weighted overlay to identify wildfire-prone areas where hazard mitigation practices would be most effective.
 Figure 3-16 illustrates the areas identified for the Commonwealth.
-Shutesbury has a Large location of occurrence wildfire risk area.
+Shutesbury mostly falls within the "XX" wildfire risk area.
 The entire town of Shutesbury, which is approximately 89% forested, is at risk for wildfire.
-The Shutesbury fire department works with private owners of large working forests (such as Cowles) as well as with state landowners be in possession of up-to-date keys for gates to roads in these properties.
-Although the terrain in these forests can be quite steep, the Town has a brush truck that is adapted to challenging topography.